Stellantis is working on a successor for the Fiat Panda, which is currently available in Europe and has been running since 2011 with cosmetic changes.

 New Panda could be Stellantis’ entry-level electric crossover

-Fiat has indicated its intentions to release an electric crossover.
-Speaking to Auto Express last year, Olivier Francois, CEO, Fiat, indicated that it is the company’s vision to have a zero-emission Panda crossover.
+Fiat has indicated intentions to release an electric crossover.
+Speaking to Auto Express in 2020, Olivier Francois, CEO, Fiat, indicated that it is the company’s vision to have a zero-emission Panda crossover.
 “I think we have a bright future in the full electric approach to city cars, through the 500e and through the more non-traditional approach with this minimalist, lower price Centoventi that is very Panda-inspired,” Francois said.

-According to a report from Automotive News Europe, a new small Fiat crossover (codename: Fiat 364) is scheduled to enter production at the Fiat Tychy plant in April 2023.
-A pure electric variant of this model (featuring a BYD battery) will follow in May 2023, and nearly a year later, in February 2024, a mild-hybrid variant, it said.
+According to a report from Automotive News Europe, a new small Fiat crossover (codename: Fiat 364) will enter production at the Fiat Tychy plant in April 2023.
+A pure-electric variant of this model (featuring a BYD battery) will follow in May 2023, and nearly a year later, in February 2024, a mild-hybrid variant, it said.
 If the Italian carmaker wants an affordable Panda electric on the market quickly, the e-CMP will give it the access and the cost advantage to reach the desired positioning, regardless of its production site.
 Moreover, compared to the 500 Electric’s platform, it would allow bigger dimensions and thus more space.

 Fiat Panda set to gain visual updates in 2022 – Report

-Fiat introduced the mild-hybrid system on the Panda last July, reducing CO2 emissions by up to 20 percent, without a performance drop.
+Fiat introduced the mild-hybrid system on the Panda in July 2020, reducing CO2 emissions by up to 20 percent, without a performance drop.
 The Panda would carry this system forward into the refreshed model line.

 Electrification targets at Stellantis

-By 2025, Stellantis, the parent company of Fiat, wants to have 98% of its models to be available with either a plug-in hybrid electric powertrain and/or a pure electric powertrain.
-Stellantis is releasing a second-gen eCMP platform at the end of 2022, which could underpin the all-electric Panda hatchback/crossover.
-In 2026, this platform will be swapped with a new platform called STLA Small, a version of the new STLA platform family, developed for A-segment, B-segment, and (low-cost) C-segment models.
+By 2025, Stellantis, the parent company of Fiat, wants to have 98% of models to be available with either a plug-in hybrid electric powertrain and/or a pure electric powertrain.
+Stellantis is releasing a second-gen eCMP platform next year, which would underpin compact hatchbacks and crossovers.
+In 2026, the company will swap this platform with the all-new STLA Small, a version of the new STLA platform family, developed for A-segment, B-segment, and (low-cost) C-segment electric models.

-Between 2025 and 2030, Fiat as a brand aims to go fully electric, Fiat CEO and Stellantis CMO Olivier Francois confirmed on World Environment Day this year.
+Between 2025 and 2030, Fiat as a brand aims to go fully electric, Francois confirmed on World Environment Day this year.
 Francois said that it is the Italian automaker’s “duty” to launch electric cars that cost the same as or lower than internal combustion engine vehicles as soon as it can, in line with the reducing costs of their batteries.